It’s all your fault Barnbougle Dunes!

 The Wind Picks Up

-That wind will be a deciding factor in how you play the 220-yard par 3 fifth.
+That wind will be a deciding factor in how you play the 201-meter (220-yard) par 3 fifth.
 Downhill from the tee, there is nothing but bush and a few bunkers short.
 One of those bunkers is so large that there are bushes growing out of it!
-Playing downwind, Menekse hit driver off the tee.
+Playing downwind, Menekse hit her driver off the tee.
 As we walked downhill from the tee, we were protected by the dune from the howling wind.
 The green is a narrow target that slopes in every direction!

 A Golf Hole Carved from Heaven

-Climbing back up the slope you just walked down, the tee shot on the 417-yard par 4 sixth is frightfully intimating looking!
+Climbing back up the slope you just walked down, the tee shot on the 381-meter (417-yard) par 4 sixth is frightfully intimating looking!
 Trying to figure out how to play the dogleg right that has dunes on both sides, I grabbed the driver.
 With the wind gusting behind us, I stared down the fairway and hit a good tee shot a little high, but with the wind it was perfect.
 The fairway on six is in a narrow valley.
 But if you miss the valley, just drop another ball, because you will never find it!
 It is important to be as close to the mound on the right as you can to see the pin.
 My ball landed in the middle of the fairway, and I could see the green, but I couldn’t see the flag.

 Be sure to look back at the fairway when you walk off because the sixth hole at Barnbougle looks like it was carved from heaven!